JuliaCon/JuliaCon.jl/README.md

 If fetching the `schedule.json` takes longer than 5 seconds - you can change this default by setting the env variable `JULIACON_TIMEOUT` - the package will fall back to using the last cached version (which might be stale).

-You can set the env variable `JULIACON_CACHE_DIR` to specify the location of the cache, i.e. where the `schedule.json` will be stored.
+As per default, the location of the cache is `.julia/datadeps/JuliaConSchedule`.
+You can set the env variable `JULIACON_CACHE_DIR` to change this default.

 #### Cache modes